antleaf/doapr/webroot/content/repositories/lis_scholarship_archive.md

 record_count: 'Full text : 311'
 remining_indrawn_item: Basic information remains on a tombstone page
 repository_type: Disciplinary
-scientific_committees: 'Yes : includes researchers'
+scientific_committees: 'Yes : includes researchers   '
 service_pricing: None
 short_name: LISSA
-status: closed to submission
+status: Closed to submission only
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://lissarchive.org/
-user_committees: 'Yes : Steering Commitee'
+user_committees: 'Yes : Steering Commitee   '
 versioning_policy: Accepts new version.
 All version are archieved and visible for readers.
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
 withdrawal_authorisation: Platform.
 At author's request with moderator approval
-withdrawal_policy: Offensive or harassing to people or groups, particularly based on age, body size, disability, ethnicity, gender identity and expression, language, level of experience, nationality, personal appearance, race, religion, socioeconomic status, or sexual identity and orientation.
+withdrawal_policy: 'Yes'
 integrations:
 - :service: google_scholar
   :feature: indexing
   :description:
+- :service: microsoft_academic_search
+  :feature: indexing
+  :description:
 - :service: plaudit
   :feature: endorsement
-  :description:
-- :service: microsoft_academic_search
-  :feature: indexing
   :description:
 - :service: share
   :feature: indexing